satishtamada/FileManager/Readme.md

 #FileManager
 Android filemanager provides a user interface to manage files and folders.
+Here we develop a simple filemanager
 ##FileManager Usage
  * listing of all file from your internal and exteranal memory
  * create folders and files